-To ensure sustainable performance, our Upper Management remuneration practice links a significant portion of equity-based compensation to mid-term and long-term company financial and non-financial strategic goals.
+To ensure sustainable performance, our Executive remuneration practice links a significant portion of equity-based compensation to mid-term and long-term company financial and extra-financial (sustainability) strategic goals.
 The LTI program is benchmarked against European biopharmaceutical company practices.
-Our current program for our executive committee is a two-tiered incentive program which includes a stock option plan and a performance share plan.
-To ensure a high company performance driven focus, Stock awards, that vest based on time-based criteria, are part of our LTI mix for other employees in the organization, but are no longer part of our annual LTI Plans for the Executive Committee.
+Our current program for our Executive Committee is a two-tiered incentive program which includes a stock option plan and a performance share plan.
 Eligibility for participation in the LTI Plans is at the Board's discretion.

 The long-term incentive target is expressed as a percentage of base pay and is reviewed periodically.
+The current target LTI is set as 140% of base salary for the CEO and 80% of base salary for the members of the Executive Committee.
 The actual grant size, which is capped at 150% of target, is adjusted in view of individual past performance as a proxy for future impact and value creation, as well as other factors such as market premiums for certain roles.
 The resulting value is translated into a number of long-term incentives using the binomial value of each award and spread across our long-term incentive vehicles based on a set allocation.
-This allocation is reviewed periodically, and the current allocation 30% stock options and 70% performance share plan.
-The current long-term incentive vehicles for the CEO and our other Executive Committee Members include:
+This allocation is reviewed periodically, and the current allocation is 30% in stock options and 70% in performance shares.
+Additional information on the long-term incentive vehicles for the CEO and our other Executive Committee Members can be found below:

-- STOCK OPTIONS
+STOCK OPTIONS

 The Stock Option plans allow the beneficiary to purchase a UCB share at a certain price following defined vesting period.
 The vesting period is typically three years from the date of grant but can be longer depending on local practices.
-Once vested, stock options can be exercised when the share price exceeds the grant price and thus executives are incentivized to increase the share price over the vesting period.
+Once vested, stock options can be exercised when the share price exceeds the exercise (or grant) price and thus executives are incentivized to increase the share price over the vesting period.
 Other vehicles which follow the same vesting rules as the Stock Option Plans may be used outside of Belgium depending on local practices.
-UCB does not facilitate the entering into derivate contracts related to Stock Option, or hedge the risk attached, as this is not consistent with the purpose of the Stock Options.
+UCB does not facilitate entering into derivate contracts related to Stock Option, or hedge the risk attached, as this is not consistent with the purpose of the Stock Options.
 In the U.S., Stock Appreciation Rights are granted instead of stock options.
 These follow the same vesting rules as the Stock Option Plans but are settled in cash rather than in shares according to the appreciation in value of UCB stock.
 All stock options and stock appreciation rights expire on their tenth anniversary from the date of grant.
-The grant price is fixed on the grant date without further discount on the underlying UCB share price.
-For executives holding a Belgian contract taxes are due at the moment of grant based on the underlying value of the options.
+The exercise price is fixed on the grant date without further discount on the underlying UCB share price.
+For executives holding a Belgian contract, taxes are due at the moment of grant based on the underlying value of the options.